bluffingtuna/sublimegitbash/README.md

 # sublimegitbash

 ## Introduction
-this will add a new command line, subl, to open files with sublime text within git bash.
+this will add a new command line (subl) commend to open files with sublime text within git bash.

 First, you need to create .bash_profile under /users/username directory.